Raymond Wintz

-Raymond Wintz (Joseph Raimond Wintz) (1884–1956) was a Paris-born painter and engraver whose most famous paintings were of marine and coastal views in Brittany.
+Josept Raymond Wintz (25 March 1884 – 1956) was a Paris-born painter and engraver whose most famous paintings were of marine and coastal views in Brittany.
 He is best known for his painting The Blue Door, which is still widely available as a poster and print.

 Life

 Raymond Wintz was born on 25 March 1884.
-He was the son of the painter Guillaume Wintz (1823-1899) and the husband of the painter Renée Carpentier-Wintz (1913-2003).
+He was the son of the painter Guillaume Wintz (1823–1899) and the husband of the painter Renée Carpentier-Wintz (1913-2003).

 Raymond Wintz was trained at the School of Decorative Arts and the National College of Fine Arts in Paris.
 He was a pupil of Jules Adler at the Ecole Francais and started exhibiting at the Salon des Artistes Francais in 1910.